-To register for HNRS 4980 you should do so on your scheduled registration date or before the first day of classes through the Honors College Office.
+To register for HNRS 4980 you should complete the HNRS 4980 Registration Request Fom here on your scheduled registration date or before the first day of classes.
 You will not be able to register for Honors 4980 yourself.
-This should, and can be done before you turn in HNRS 4980 Form 1.

 HNRS 4980 has three outcomes for the course:

 - A 1,000-word description of the Honors project.
 This description will serve as a guide for the direction and extent of the project and is the necessary Honors proposal that allows you to sign up for HNRS 4990.
 At the end of the HNRS 4980 course, you are required to turn this in to both your advisor and the Honors College office.